-- (a) by inserting in Column I, above the reference to "(Inland Revenue Department)" the words "Financial Intelligence Unit of Trinidad and Tobago"; and - (b) by inserting in Column II, above the reference to "Commissioner of Inland Revenue" the word "Director".
+- 12. The Act is amended in the Second Schedule- - (a) by inserting in Column I, above the reference to "(Inland Revenue Department)" "Financial the words Intelligence Unit of Trinidad and Tobago"; and - (b) by inserting in Column II, above the reference to "Commissioner of Inland Revenue" the word "Director".

-Passed in the Senate this day of , 2020.
+Passed in the Senate this 19th day of January, 2021.